 Yes.
 Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to AAPM.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

-- Contact Justin Stewart at (571) 298-1254 or firstname.lastname@example.org for additional information on making an IRA gift.
+- Contact Justin Stewart at (571) 298-1254 or firstname.lastname@example.org to discuss using your IRA to support AAPM and our mission.

 - Seek the advice of your financial or legal advisor.

 - To include AAPM in your plans, please use our legal name and federal tax ID.
 Please let us know of your gift (many retirement providers assume no responsibility for letting nonprofits know of your intentions so your goals won’t be honored).